 We are happy to announce that the SDA tool V8 was made publicly available starting on February 27th 2017.
 We strongly recommend companies use this new version (date of revision: 02/27/2017) instead of V7 because it uses the most up-to-date IEA ETP data (2016).
 Note that targets modeled using previous versions of the SDA tool can only be submitted to the SBTi for an official validation within six months of the revision date (see SBTi Criteria C9 on Method Validity).

-In addition, the sector pathway for Chemical and petrochemical companies in the SDA tool need critical refinements.
+In addition, the sector pathway for Chemical and petrochemical companies in the SDA tool needs critical refinements.
 The Excel version of the SDA tool should not be used to estimate Scope 1 and 2 targets for companies in this sector.

 We are in the process of developing a new science-based target setting tool